 But you can rest assured knowing that all the books have been digitized.
 They do need to change the web site, the book digitizing era is gone.

 26645249!
 4563285!
 4822259!

-The post "Apparently reCAPTCHA has Digitized All the Books" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2013/12/recaptcha-all-the-books/) on December 18, 2013.
+The post "Apparently reCAPTCHA has Digitized All the Books" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2013/12/recaptcha-all-the-books/) on December 18, 2013.